ArtemioAC/python-learning/README.md

 ```python
 python --version
 ```

+If you get a _command not found_ message google how to add the python command to your PATH variable.

 - Alternative: Use Anaconda, as mentioned in the course it includes Python and much more useful tools.